top of page

 Several clinical trials are underway to test the effectiveness of 40 Hz therapy in humans.
 For example, the Phase Alzheimer Disease 4 trial (details available at WithPower) is investigating how this therapy impacts cognitive decline and brain health.

 The Picower Institute at MIT has also contributed to this research, developing the Genus device that delivers synchronized 40 Hz light and sound stimuli.
+What do studies from Picower MIT show about this approach?
 Their work, described at Picower MIT, shows promising results in slowing disease progression.

 While more research is needed, early findings suggest that 40 Hz therapy could become a valuable tool alongside existing treatments.